nelsonfigueroa/nelson.cloud/content/posts/2024-04-02-being-poor.md

 Being poor is being afraid that your parents may get shot while you’re in elementary school.

+Being poor is empty cans and bottles on the street catching your eye

+Being poor is collecting cans on the street with your mom for some recycling money

 Being poor is taking extra care of your clothes because you know your parents can’t buy you more.

 Being poor is feeling guilty when your parents buy you something.